-- my assessment of your contributions to our class discussions, including your ability to express your ideas about the readings, your ability to encourage and facilitate the thinking of your classmates, and my assessment of your oral feedback given to classmates on their presentations and in discussing their projects. - my assessment of the written feedback you provide on drafts of your classmates' work. - the assessment of the other members of your research team of your contributions to the project.
+- my assessment of your contributions to our class discussions, including your ability to express your ideas about the readings, your ability to encourage and facilitate the thinking of your classmates, and my assessment of your oral feedback given to classmates on their presentations and in discussing their projects. - the assessment of the other members of your research team of your contributions to the project.